sweattep/ancient_quotes/README.md

 >the slave does not know what his master is doing

 >whoever intercedes for a good cause will have a reward therefrom; and whoever intercedes for an evil cause will have a burden therefrom

+>A branch cannot produce any fruit by itself

+>How do I bear your pressure, and your burden, and your strife by myself?

+>I have much more to say to you, more than you can now bear.